WileyT/AI_Misinformation_Hackathon_2023/README.md

 **Result:**

 ### Webpage Application
 Then, we created a web application for a user friendly interface of our solution.
 Here is the link: [deepfakedetection.info](deepfakedetection.info).

-So basically, a user can simply upload an image or insert a link to our website and it will tell the user whether it is fake or real.
+A user can simply upload an image or insert a link to our website and it will tell the user whether it is fake or real.